ypanagis/uterms/README.md

 ## Modifying the dictionary
 _To be added soon._

-# What's next? <a id="future"></a>
-This version of **uTerms** is just a first step in a much bigger project, aiming at automating the enforcement of unfair terms law to the fullest possible degree.

 # The Team <a id="team"></a>
 This page accompanies a research paper, currently under a double-blind review.
 Since we link to it in the paper, we must leave the names of the authors out, until the review process is complete.
-However, should you have any questions, comments, or would like to get in touch reagrding colaboration, let us know at: trzecikebab@gmail.com
+However, should you have any questions, comments, or would like to get in touch reagrding colaboration, let us know at: trzecikebab [at] gmail.com